 - Third Down Conversion Percentage

-Let’s walk through each category and attempt to find an answer to the question – who will win this Super Bowl?
+Let’s walk through each category and attempt to find an answer to the question – who will win Super Bowl 2017?

 Atlanta were ranked first in the NFL for yards per play this season, averaging 6.7 yards per play during the regular season.
 On defence however, the Falcons were ranked 22nd for yards per play allowed, giving up an average of 5.6 yards per play.
 Atlanta also averaged 33.8 points per game on offence during the regular season, the highest average across the league, while conceding 25.4 points to opponents, ranking them 27th across the league.